-The decision to proceed with the implantation of a permanent PM in patients suffering from congenital AV block is strongly influenced by the awareness that (i) Adams-Stokes attacks and HF might develop in children, adolescents or adults of any age and (ii) the first manifestation of congenital AV block might be sudden death, without prodromal symptoms and in the absence of manifestations of underlying heart disease.
+The decision to proceed with the implantation of a permanent PM in patients suffering from congenital AV block is strongly influenced by cle, w204 although studies looking at chronic results of LV or systemic the awareness that (i) Adams-Stokes attacks and HF might develop in children, adolescents or adults of any age and (ii) the first manifestation of congenital AV block might be sudden death, without prodromal symptoms and in the absence of manifestations of underlying heart disease.
 W205-W207 Consequently, any unnecessary postponement of permanent pacing increases the risk of cardiac remodelling and sudden death.